explore-meps/meps-wiki/setup/local_db.md

         Quit the server with CONTROL-C.
     ```

-The address "http://127.0.0.1:8000/" may differ of your machine.
+The address "http://127.0.0.1:8000/" may differ on your machine.
 Copy your address, open a browser and paste the address.
 This will take you to the frontend of the django app, which we currently do not support.
 To access the administration
 part of the app add /admin/ to your address, ex: "http://127.0.0.1:8000/admin/".
 From here you can use your credentials
 from the createsuperuser command to login in.
 Now you can navigate around the database.